mines-ciroh/libSCHEMA/README.md

 More generally, it also separates concerns: the user just writes the actual model mathematics without worrying about the implementation logic.
 And this is huge, because practically any lumped model can be implemented as SCHEMA with a little contortion.
 For instance, I'm fairly sure you could just have no seasonal component and an LSTM for anomaly, and you get a BMI-compatible LSTM for free.
 Or you could easily write a unit hydrograph-based hydrologic model (seasonality = baseflow, anomaly = unit hydrograph) with a couple of simple functions.

+Basically, libSCHEMA minimizes the amount of software engineering you have to worry about when building hydrologic models.
+The minimal example model for testing is about 50 lines of code.

+Using libSCHEMA also means that shared infrastructure can be developed for libSCHEMA models in general, like the built-in BMI implementation.
+In the future, that could be calibration utilities, parallelization tools, or just about anything else - and it'll work for any libSCHEMA model.

 ## Implemented Functionality

 ### Current Status

-Core functionality has been implemented and tested with a simplified model concept (see `tests/full_model.py`).
+Core functionality has been implemented and tested with both a full-fledged model implementation rewritten to use libSCHEMA.
 BMI support is drafted, but has not been tested.
-Testing of a full-fledged model implementation, with the full complexity of something like TempEst 2, is in progress.
 Modification engines are implemented in principle, but have not been tested.

 ### Core Functionality